-Alexander Selkirk was a Scottish sailor and Royal Navy officer who many people believe to be the real-life inspiration for the book.
+Alexander Selkirk was a Scottish sailor and Royal Navy officer who many people believe to be the real-life inspiration for the novel by Daniel Defoe.

 Born Alexander Selcraig in a small fishing village in Scotland in 1676, he was known as a misbehaving hothead.
 After an incident that resulted in a physical altercation between him, his brothers, and his father, Selcraig changed his last name to Selkirk and left Scotland on a privateering expedition to South America.

 However, life on board a privateering ship may have been more than Selkirk bargained for.
 The men were forced to endure poor provisions, pest infestations, mildew, scurvy, dysentery, and any number of illnesses, leading to anger and dissent among the crew.
 Matters were made worse when the original caption of the ship, Charles Pickering, succumbed to fever and his lieutenant, Thomas Stradling, took over command of the ship.